 Bold, modern, friendly and eye-catching, the ‘play triangle’ is now used as a shorthand for BBC iPlayer while the magenta colour gives stand-out and vibrancy in both digital and traditional channels.

 Launched on Christmas Day 2007, BBC iPlayer has grown to be the No 1 brand in the UK.
 Before the launch, the BBC estimated the service would reach half a million users in its first six months.
 This turned out to be a gross underestimate, as 3.5 million programmes were streamed in the first three weeks alone.
-Loved by millions of viewers, BBC iPlayer is now available on over 1,000 devices, with over 10 million applications downloaded every day.
-With over 10 billion programmes requested in the six years since the launch,* the brand, that is now replicated by all major TV networks around the world, has revolutionised the way we access and experience TV content.
+Loved by millions of viewers, BBC iPlayer is now available on 1,500 devices.
+With an average of 10 million daily requests and 20 million unique browsers per week iPlayer has had nearly 20 billion requests between 2009 and 2016.